Chart Industries Inc. (GTLS) Is Now En Route to Higher Prices

 Chart Industries Inc. (NYSE: GTLS) is 0.64% higher on its value in year-to-date trading and has touched a low of $108.29 and a high of $206.29 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The GTLS stock was last observed hovering at around $159.02 in the last trading session, with the day’s gains setting it 1.49% off its average median price target of $205.00 for the next 12 months.
-It is also 31.7% off the consensus price target high of $235.00 offered by analysts, but current levels are 15.07% higher than the price target low of $189.00 for the same period.
+The GTLS stock was last observed hovering at around $159.02 in the last trading session, with the day’s gains setting it 1.49%.

 3 Tiny Stocks Primed to Explode